What To Look for in Fresh Fish? (Sushi/Seafood)

 Firmness

-When the fish is fresh, it contains lots of water, thus, its flesh is firm.
-When you press on the flesh, it should bounce back.
-When the fish gets old, it loses water from its cells and the flesh becomes softer, losing the firmness.
+Fresh fish contains a significant amount of water, giving its flesh a firm texture.
+When you press on the meat, it should bounce back.
+As fish ages, it loses water from its cells, causing the flesh to become softer and lose its firmness.

 Shininess